 10 ways to add a pop of colour to your living room

 Colour can be incredibly scary, especially if neutral tones are your thing.
 But, it doesn’t have to be.
 A touch of colour here and there can bring huge amounts of personality to your home, as well as creating a much more inviting and friendly atmosphere.
-But, you don’t have to go mad.
-Here is how to easily add a pop of colour to your living room, without it being too much.
+But, you can keep it simple, so here is how to easily add a pop of colour to your living room.

 Bring your bookshelf to life with a pop of colour.
-If your bookcase is a neutral tone, liven up the shelves and back with colour.
-Pastel colour’s work well, but use brighter tones if you’re wanting to create something eye catching.
-With a hint of colour, items on the bookshelves will appear much more prominent and important, so use the excuse of showing off your favourite items.
-If you’re feeling daring, why not paint each shelf different?
+If your bookcase is a neutral tone, liven up the shelves by adding accessories in your chosen colour palette.
+You can also paint the backboard.
+Pastel colour’s always work well, but of course you can use brighter tones if you’re wanting to create something eye catching.
+With a hint of colour, items on the bookshelves will appear much more prominent, so use the excuse of showing off your favourite items.
+If you’re feeling daring, why not paint each shelf in a different colour?

 2. Hang artwork and picture frames

-Bring some personality, as well as colour, to your living room by hanging up pieces of art and pictures.
+Introduce personality and colour to your living room by hanging pieces of art and pictures.
 There’s no need to go overboard, but it is incredible how a piece of art can bring a room together.
-If you’re not really into art, why not cover the walls with pictures of your family and friends.
-You could even paint the frames all different colours to create a focal point of the room.
+If art isn't your thing, why not mount the walls with pictures of your family and friends.
+You could even paint the frames in different colours to create a focal point.